 Aloe vera benefits range from natural remedies like rubbing on inflamed skin to soothe the area to manufactured products like aloe soap.
 Aloe has been used in the past as herbal medicine in Sub-Saharan African households to alleviate stomach upsets and clear skin blemishes.

-Today, aloe vera has found widespread popularity in the beauty industry, as it is formulated in skin products like facial toners, cleansers, and lip balms to target conditions such as acne and sunburns.
+Today, aloe vera has found widespread popularity in the beauty industry, as it is formulated in skin products like facial toners, cleansers, and lip balms to target conditions such as sunburns.
+Other uses include:

 The aloe vera gel has also been used as a treatment for skin conditions such as rashes, burns, and wounds to promote healing.
 In high doses, it was also used as an abortifacient, but in low doses, it was used to stimulate blood flow to the pelvic muscle and promote menses in women with menstrual problems (an emmenagogue).

 - As a relief for constipation.
 Aloe contains anthraquinones that increase water content and stimulate peristalsis, thus promoting bowel emptying and relieving symptoms of constipation.
-Ru ying tang 2022
+This was proven with in vivo studies.

 - As a vermifuge and repellent.
 Aloe has shown activity against Conchorca onchengi when ingested through polyphenol oxidative stress and improves tungiasis outcome when mixed with coconut-based oil repellent.
 M. Thieleke 2013

-The gel emulsion has also been reported to alleviate symptoms of peptic ulcers in a small rat model study (Amila A kamel 2024.)
+- The gel emulsion has also been reported to alleviate symptoms of peptic ulcers in a small rat model study.
 The extract containing allantoin has also been reported to reduce lesions associated with aphthous stomatitis.

 - As a hepatoprotective.
-Parental administration of aloe vera has been reported to combat ALT levels in chronic hepatitis and also protects the liver from chemical injury.
-YJ Fan 1989
+In rats, administration of aloe vera has been reported to combat ALT levels in chronic hepatitis and also protects the liver from chemical injury.

 Aloe can be used as: